Symplectic topology and ideal-valued measures: Introduction and main results

 The following is an immediate consequence of the vanishing property of $\tau$: \begin{prop} SH-heavy sets are non-displaceable. \end{prop}

-Next we formulate an algebraic criterion which guarantees that two SH-heavy sets cannot be displaced from one another. \begin{prop} Let $K,K'\subset M$ be compact sets.
+Next we formulate an algebraic criterion for nondisplaceability. \begin{prop} Let $K,K'\subset M$ be compact sets in a closed symplectic manifold $(M,\omega)$.
 If $\tau(K)*\tau(K')\neq 0$, then $K,K'$ are SH-heavy and cannot be displaced from one another by a symplectic isotopy. \end{prop} \begin{proof} The assumption clearly implies that $\tau(K),\tau(K') \neq 0$, whence the first assertion.
 If $\phi \in \Symp_0(M,\omega)$ displaces $K'$ from $K$, then by the invariance and multiplicativity properties we have:

 contradicting the assumption. \end{proof}